josh26z/Shitty_Calculator/README.md

 # Shitty_Calculator
 guilty as charged

-A really, really bad calculator written in a shell script.
+calculator with an attitude written in shell script.